ik5xmk/Bot-systems-check/README.md

 If everything went well you will notice that there will be a lot of additional information.
 What we need is ID within chat.
 A series of numbers that will begin with the -.
 For example -3184917874.

-Second step: download the send_bot_msg.sh and check_systems.py files in a folder on your Linux system and edit the first file by inserting your Bot token and chat ID.
+Second step: download the send_bot_msg.sh and check_systems.py files in the same folder on your Linux system and edit the first file by inserting your Bot Token and chat ID.
 Try sending a test message to the channel:

 sh send_bot_msg.sh "test message"